WebDevSchumacher/DST-Dungeon/README.md

 The player gains experience and levels up, which makes newly generated rooms more difficult, but also provides better loot.

-The game can potentially be run through indefinitely, tough items are implemented up to level 23, but rooms and enemies continue to scale regardless of this.
+The game can potentially run indefinitely, tough items are implemented up to level 23, but rooms and enemies continue to scale regardless of this.

 ### Interactions
 The player's actions are determined by the direction of movement or by the context of the target field: